 Australians working within the Melbourne area and parts of Victoria have an additional reason to look forward to the race.
 For them, ever since the late 1800s, Melbourne Cup Day has become an actual public holiday.
 Although other parts of the country don’t officially celebrate the Melbourne Cup Holiday, in practice, many people choose to take a day off.

-For any additional questions you might have about the Melbourne Cup Carnival, you can take refer to our FAQ section below.
+For any additional questions you might have, you can take refer to our FAQ section below.

-The Melbourne Cup Carnival in 2023 runs from November 4th until November 11th.
-That means that in 2024, Melbourne Cup Day itself will be held on the 7th of November.
+The 2024 Melbourne Cup Carnival runs from November 2th until November 9th.
+Melbourne Cup Day and hence the biggest race of the Carnival itself takes place on the 5th of November.

 It is, depending on where in Australia you live.
 Melbourne Cup day is a public holiday, but not a national public holiday.
 That means that only the residents of Melbourne and certain parts of Victoria get a day off.